-Milwaukee County Transit System (MCTS) operates the following bus routes within the construction limits: Route 28, Route 43, Route 44U and Route 55.
 Invite MCTS to all coordination meetings between the contractor, the department, local officials and business people to discuss the project schedule of operations including vehicular and pedestrian access during construction operations.

-Notify MCTS at least 10 business days prior to beginning work.
+Notify MCTS at least ten (10) business days prior to beginning work.
 If necessary, MCTS will remove their existing bus stop signs and shelters before work begins and re-install or replace bus stop signs and shelters before new pavement opens to vehicular traffic.
-The contractor shall provide temporary bus stops with ADA compliant pedestrian accommodations, to be paid under separate bid item.
-Temporary bus stops must be connected to the sidewalk network when one is available.
-MCTS will provide temporary bus stop signs.